orra-dev/agent-fragile-to-prod-guide/monolithic-app/README.md

-# Marketplace Assistant - Initial Monolith Application
+# Marketplace Assistant - Initial Monolithic Application

 This is the initial implementation of our AI-powered Marketplace Assistant.
 It's a monolithic application that handles all aspects of the shopping experience, from product recommendations to delivery estimation, purchase processing, and notifications.